OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 Assume for example that the ``DCPSInfoRepo`` service is started on a host and port of ``myhost.mydomain.com:12345``.
 Applications can make their OpenDDS participants aware of how to find this service through command line options or by reading a configuration file.

-In our Getting Started example from 2.1.7, "Running the Example" the executables were given a command line parameter to find the ``DCPSInfoRepo`` service like so:
+In :ref:`getting_started--running-the-example` the executables were given a command line parameter to find the ``DCPSInfoRepo`` service like so:

 .. code-block:: bash